bmish/check-dependency-version-consistency/README.md

 * **Supports a uniform developer experience.** Like shared code formatting standards, consistent dependency versions make it easier for developers to jump around and work across packages in a monorepo.
 * **Discourages piecemeal upgrades.** When possible, a dependency should be upgraded everywhere it exists in a monorepo at the same time, and upgrades are simpler when fewer versions are present.
-* **Reduces unexpected behavior.** Having multiple, older versions present can lead to confusion, i.e. a bug present in some parts of a monorepo but not others.
+* **Reduces unexpected behavior.** Having multiple, older versions present can lead to confusion, i.e. a bug present in some parts of a monorepo but not others, or uncertainty about which version wins out when served to the browser.
 * **Cuts down on bundle size.** Avoid serving excess dependency code to the browser.
 * **Saves disk space and installation time.** Faster local development and CI.